TomSssM/MyCodewars/task-archieve/letter-combinations-of-a-phone-number-copy/task.md

 <summary>Task Type</summary>

-We can solve this task using a Queue and a while loop though it is not obvious at first
+We can solve this task using a queue and a while loop though it is not obvious at first

 __Note:__ the techique of using a queue and a while loop was used to perform the breadth-first search of a Binary Tree for example [here](../../corejs-codejam/task/07-yield-tasks.js#L147) or [here](../../snippets/Data%20Structures/binary-search-tree.js#L222)